gopartyparrot/doc/src/guide/stake-pool.md

 You can redeem SOL from a stake pool token (i.e. prtSOL) at anytime.

-First select the stake pool that you want to exit from, and click "withdraw":
+First, select the stake pool that you want to exit from and click "Withdraw":

 ![](./spool/withdraw.png)